richelbilderbeek/k3reviews/README.md

 Reviews of all K3 songs by adult K3 fans.

+This repository is evolving towards an R package, to do a more thorough analysis.

 Here all all CD's, most recent at the top.

 # Next CD